Heartwarming / Foster's Home for Imaginary Friends

 In "The Big Picture," Camery laments about not being able to be a part of the yearly Foster's Home photo because he's the one taking the photo.
 At the end of the episode, Herriman has a mirror-friend stand directly across from him, so he is in the photo.

 In "Busted," Bloo was under the threat of expulsion from the house from Herriman if he kept breaking the rules.
-After accidentally breaking Madam Foster's bust (Get you head out of the gutter!), Wilt offers to take the fall for Bloo, which he politely refuses.
+After accidentally breaking Madam Foster's bust, Wilt offers to take the fall for Bloo, which he politely refuses.
 Considering that this was after Bloo's Flanderization started, you'd expect him to jump at Wilt's offer.

 Although not heartwarming in the usual sense, the times throughout the series where Herriman and Frankie got along and worked together.